Reviewed by: Kiley Griffin, R.N.

 Hopefully, it’s not going to be just another job for you.
 It will become part of your mission and vision as a nursing professional.
 For instance, if a position will help grow your leadership skills and prepare you for an advanced nursing career, state that as part of the intent.

-Provide a more in-depth description of candidates
+Provide a more in-depth description

 Your education and credentials make up only a small portion of who you are as a nursing professional.
 How someone looks on paper is not an indicator of how they will perform.
 It does not accurately gauge their character.